logic/toycfg/README.md

 resource to be skipped.

+If the directory contains an executable file named `post`, it is executed after all changes have been applied, and only if changes have actually been made.

-If the directory contains an executable file named `post`, it is executed after all changes have been applied.
+If the directory contains an executable file named `post`, it is executed after all changes have been applied, and runs every time.

 ### Services